-- Protection from pathogensExclusion of spoilage agents
+- Protection from pathogens

-- Exclusion of spo
+- Exclusion of spoilage agents

 - Stable product

 - Extended shelf life

-THE PRODUCT COOKED HAM
+COOKED HAM

 Cooked ham is considered a habitat for bacteria.
 Both good bacteria and pathogenic bacteria that cause spoiling live there, competing for the available nutrients they need in order to grow.